ConnorMcCranie/DnD/notes/markdown_files/session_notes.md

    - The miners hand her a pickaxe since they think she is there to work.
    - After some confusion, they tell her that the Lucky Deer Lodge is about 2 miles due west into the forest past a stream
  - The party proceeds into the forest toward the cabin and soon notice that vegetation is becoming thicker and thicker.
 Some are even tropical plants that wouldn't typically grow in a mountainous climate such as thick vines, mango trees, and licorice root
+ - Moosra uses Speak with Animals to talk to a nearby prairie dog who goes on a long rant about his underground tunnels:
+    > "Sometimes in life you get caught up in the little things.
+You gotta remember; it's about the **tunnels** !"
+    - Moosra feeds the jar of honey to the prairie dog and swoops in to kiss him on the forehead before he runs back into his hole
  - Upon reaching the river, the party is suddenly attacked by angry squirrels and a pack of wolves.
  - After defeating the animals, the party hears Alyona in their minds again:
    - She warns them again to stay out of this, but the party says they're here to help